Agents 101

 and then remote_alice.py

 .
 They will register automatically in the Almanac contract using their funds.
 The received messages will print out in each terminal.
-In order to run the two agents in parallel terminals use the poetry run python remote_alice.py
+In order to run the two Agents in parallel terminals use the poetry run python remote_alice.py

 and poetry run python remote_bob.py